OffRange/git-semver-gradle-plugin/README.md

 ### Development Version Customizations

 > [!NOTE]
-> Customization options like `incrementBy` and `channel` are intended for development versions where no Git tag has
+> Customization options like `defaultIncrement` and `channel` are intended for development versions where no Git tag has
 > been set yet.
 These customizations help in displaying the correct version during development and debugging.

 > [!NOTE]